samuelint/just-rag/README.md

 This library simplifies the process of using Retrieval-Augmented Generation (RAG).
 Focus on the result you want to achieve and let the library handle the rest.

+- Support Citation out of the box!
+- Support offline / local inference through [LLamaCPP](https://github.com/abetlen/llama-cpp-python) & [langchain_llamacpp_chat_model](https://github.com/samuelint/langchain-llamacpp-chat-model)
 - Based on LangChain / LangGraph
 - Have an unified input/output signature across different RAG Strategies
-- Support offline / local inference through [LLamaCPP](https://github.com/abetlen/llama-cpp-python) & [langchain_llamacpp_chat_model](https://github.com/samuelint/langchain-llamacpp-chat-model)

 If you find this project useful, please give it a star ⭐!